Phillies outlast Tigers 3-2 in 15 innings

 TRAINER’S ROOM

 Tigers: IF Josh Harrison (left hamstring) has started a running program again.
-Manager Ron Gardenhire said Harrison had to “back off” because he felt stiffness in his leg.
+Gardenhire said Harrison had to “back off” because he felt stiffness in his leg.

 UP NEXT

-Phillies: Vince Velasquez (2-5) takes the mound for Philadelphia on Wednesday in the finale of this two-game series.
-He lost to the Tigers on April 30.
+Phillies: Vince Velasquez (2-5) takes the mound for Philadelphia on Wednesday when the Phillies and Tigers come right back to the field for an afternoon game.
+Velasquez lost to the Tigers on April 30.

 Tigers: Jordan Zimmermann (0-7) starts for Detroit.